 KEY RATING DRIVERS

-The main factors that could, individually or collectively, lead to a negative rating action include:
+The main factors that could, individually or collectively, lead to a negative rating action are:

-- Deterioration in fiscal discipline and broader public finances leading to higher government debt and deficit ratios.
+- A sustained deterioration in fiscal discipline and the public finances leading to a sharper rise in government debt ratios than Fitch currently expects

-- A further weakening of the balance of payments that strains domestic economic and/or financial stability.
+- Further weakening of the balance of payments that strains domestic economic and/or financial stability

 The main factors that could, individually or collectively, lead to a positive rating action are:

-- Narrowing of structural weaknesses relative to peers, including GDP per capita and governance standards.
+- Narrowing of structural weaknesses relative to peers, including development indicators and governance